-The Coronavirus, officially named COVID-19 by the World Health Organization, has gripped the globe.
-As a nurse or travel nurse, we encourage you to stay updated on the latest news in order to protect yourself and provide quality care to your patients.
-Here’s the latest information on the pandemic, including how it’s spread, how to protect yourself, and other resources for nurses.
+The Coronavirus, or COVID-19, has changed many things about our society and healthcare over the past few years.
+As a nurse or travel nurse, you’ve likely experienced COVID-19 positive patients, census spikes, and the relief that came with the vaccination.
+Even though we’re entering new phases of the pandemic, we encourage you to stay updated on the latest news to protect yourself and provide quality care to your patients.
+Here’s the latest information on the pandemic, including resources Fastaff provides for our traveling nurses and healthcare providers.

 What is the Coronavirus and how is it different from other coronaviruses?

 There are four types of coronaviruses which cause common colds in humans.
 This coronavirus, named COVID-19, is different because it originated in animals and evolved to infect humans.
 Because of this change in the virus, it is called novel coronavirus.
 The outbreak is believed to have originated in Wuhan, China, with links to a large seafood and live animal market.
 Other examples of a novel coronavirus is SARS-CoV (Severe Acute Respiratory Syndrome coronavirus) and MERS-CoV (Middle East Respiratory Syndrome coronavirus).

 What are the symptoms of 2019 novel coronavirus?

 - The symptoms of COVID-19 are similar to other respiratory virus infections, like influenza.
 It includes fever, cough, and shortness of breath.

 - Symptoms can range from mild to severe, even causing death.